After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 The Importance of Sources

-In my 23 years of teaching College English at a large private University, I've found that even well-prepared students are often not clear about when and how to use summary, quotation, and paraphrase.
+In my 23 years of teaching College English at a large private university, I've found that even well-prepared students are often not clear about when and how to use summary, quotation, and paraphrase.
 Most probably, it isn't because no one taught them how to use sources; however, often grammar lessons are dull and students either don't pay close attention or forget.

 The problem?
-Not understanding how to properly summarize, quote and paraphrase make students unsure of how to incorporate sources in their research papers, not to mention leading to dull and poorly written essays with a tendency to plagiarize.
+Not understanding how to properly summarize, quote and paraphrase makes students unsure of how to incorporate sources in their research papers, not to mention leading to dull and poorly written essays with a tendency to plagiarize.
 Below are my simple explanations of the difference between these three ways of using sources.
 After going over these instructions, I have my students practice these skills by doing a fun whole-class exercise.
 These steps have dramatically helped my students do better on their research papers and I hope they help your students too.
 Let me know your experiences in the comments!

 How to Use Lessons